Onyenso/Main/README.md

 ```
 where `key` is a non-negative integer with which to encrpyt your message.

-Next you'll be prompted for a `plaintext`:
+- Next, you'll be prompted for a `plaintext`:

 ```
 ./caesar key
 plaintext:  HELLO
 ```
-And the result will be an encrypted version of your message, a `ciphertext`:
+- And the result will be an encrypted version of your message, a `ciphertext`:

 ```
 ./caesar key